vegaprotocol/specs/protocol/0071-STAK-erc20_governance_token_staking.md

 - Staking Bridge allows only stakers to remove their staked tokens and emits `Stake_Removed` event (<a name="0071-STAK-002" href="#0071-STAK-002">0071-STAK-002</a>)
 - Staking Bridge allows users with staked balance to transfer ownership of stake to new ethereum address that only the new address can remove (<a name="0071-STAK-003" href="#0071-STAK-003">0071-STAK-003</a>)
 - Staking Bridge prohibits users from removing stake they don't own (<a name="0071-STAK-012" href="#0071-STAK-012">0071-STAK-012</a>)
-- Staking Bridge prohibits users from removing stake they have transfered to other ETH address (<a name="0071-STAK-013" href="#0071-STAK-013">0071-STAK-013</a>)
+- Staking Bridge prohibits users from removing stake they have transferred to other ETH address (<a name="0071-STAK-013" href="#0071-STAK-013">0071-STAK-013</a>)

 ### Vesting Smart Contract